seanbaxter/circle/new-circle/README.md

 static_assert(StdTup~is_empty);
 ```

 The easy tuple has a performance defect and a data layout defect.
 We address the data layout defect in this section.
-We want all empty types to alias, so that you can load up your tuple with any number of `integral_constant` specializations, and the tuple remains an empty 1-byte type.
+We want all empty types to alias, so that you can load up your tuple with any number of `integral_constant` specializations with the tuple remaining an empty 1-byte type.

-To do this, we can introduce an empty-base optimization interposer.
-Call it EBO.
+To do this we introduce an empty-base optimization interposer.
+Call it `EBO`.
 It's a huge cheat.
-Instead of containing or inheriting empty types (the ones whose storage we wish to wave away), we instead inherit the EBO, which is an empty type, as a proxy for the type we want.
-The getter member function simply creates a object and returns that.
-This changes the semantics of empty object access compared to std::tuple, since we can no longer write to them (can't write to prvalues), and side effects in construction or destruction will be different.
+Instead of containing or inheriting empty types (the ones whose storage we wish to wave away), we instead inherit the EBO, which is an empty class, as a proxy for the type we want.
+The getter member function for the EBO's empty type partial specialization simply creates a new object and returns that!
+This changes the semantics of empty element type access compared to `std::tuple`, since we can no longer write to them (can't write to prvalues).
+Side effects in construction or destruction may be different.
 But the upside is that we've resolved our storage difficulties!

-The downside is that tuple access _is even more expensive_.
-Instead of instantiating one function template per access, the `get`, you now also have to access the `get_m` member function.
+The downside is that tuple access _has gotten a bit more expensive_.
+Instead of instantiating one function template per access, the `get` function, you now also have to access the `get_m` member function.
 That's twice as much work for the frontend and backend (it has to inline away those calls), just to get the data layout we desire.
-We resolved the data layout problem at the expense of performance.
+We resolved the data layout problem but at the expense of performance.

 ## The Circle tuple

-The [hard tuple](#the-hard-tuple) delivered efficient packing of empty elements, but the interface is wonky (the getter of those empty elements returns prvalues, not glvalues) and the compiler is doing significant extra work by instantiating both the get function template and the EBO's getter.
+The [hard tuple](#the-hard-tuple) delivered efficient packing of empty elements, but the interface is wonky (the getter of those empty elements returns new objects, not references to elemenst) and the compiler is doing measurably more work by instantiating both the get function template and the EBO's getter.
 We can do better.

 [**tuple/tuple3.cxx**](tuple/tuple3.cxx) - [(Compiler Explorer)](https://godbolt.org/z/8EhveKhhd)
 ```cpp